About Psychotherapy (talking therapy)

 You're completely in control, including the number of sessions and what you choose to share.

 Just like it would seem to make sense that all therapies have a solution in mind, you'd like to think that all therapies are compassionate, so what's Compassion Focused Therapy (CFT)?

 Whilst Solution Focused Therapy uses your solutions to bring about positive change in your life, Compassion Focused Therapy harnesses compassion as your super power to bring about an end to shame, guilt and your inner (overly vocal) self-critic.

 CFT arose when Professor Paul Gilbert, working with patients using CBT, noted that clients with chronic depressions, high shame and self-criticism would often say things such as “ I get it, but I just don't feel it”.
 This is often termed the head-heart mismatch.
 He developed a suite of tried and tested (and very well researched) tools in order to build compassion with the aim of cultivating awareness of what is difficult, developing the courage to stay with that difficulty and to meet it with the commitment and skills to alleviate your suffering.

 I meant it when I said that compassion is a super power.
 It has strength and courage and wisdom, and this is what CFT develops.

-A CFT session with Jeni Nelson Therapies is more likely to involve structured exercises and practice as well as solution focused talk (this is the structure I hang my compassion focused work off of).
+A CFT session with Jeni Nelson Therapies is more likely to involve structured exercises and practice as well as positive, future focused, solution oriented discussion.

 How to choose which therapy?